Conference House Park: Features

 A Lenape Indian campsite and burial ground, known as Burial Ridge, are in the boundaries of the park, set back from the clay bluffs.
 In the late 18th century, George H. Pepper of the American Museum of Natural History conducted archaeological digs on the site, unearthing the remains of Lenape buried there.
 There are still shell middens visible along the shore line that become exposed due to erosion.
 The Lenape graveyard was looted for many years by area inhabitants and others seeking to recover the grave goods buried with the bodies.
 The New York City Landmarks Preservation Commission designated about 20 acre of the park as the Aakawaxung Munahanung (Island Protected from the Wind) Archaeological Site in 2021.
 The name "Aakawaxung Munahanung" is from the language of the Raritan people.

 It also houses a pavilion on the west beach with a characteristic turquoise roof, paths for walking and biking, and the Lenape playground (named for the area's original Native American inhabitants), which is frequented by residents of the Tottenville and Tottenville Beach neighborhoods.

 The park is the southernmost point in both New York City and New York state, at Ward's Point at the southern terminus of Hylan Boulevard.
 Many community events are held there every year, including a locally popular fireworks show every 4th of July.
-From 2002-2004 the park was renovated and upgraded, during which the aforementioned pavilion, paths, and playground were constructed, as well as a new visitors' center and visitor parking.
+From 2002 to 2004 the park was renovated and upgraded, during which the aforementioned pavilion, paths, and playground were constructed, as well as a new visitors' center and visitor parking.
 The park has also been referred to as Swinnerton Park, usually with respect to the Lenape playground, which is located at the end of Swinnerton Street.
 The footpaths offer views of waterside New Jersey towns across Raritan Bay, while the pavilion overlooks the Arthur Kill and Perth Amboy, New Jersey.

 New York Road Runners hosts a weekly 3.10-mile Open Run.